christionbradley/435-group-proj/Report.md

 ## 2. Project topic (e.g., parallel sorting algorithms)

+Parallel sorting is incredibly important for processing large amounts of data efficiently on distributed systems/multicore processors.

-This project focuses on various implementations of parallel sorting algorithms.
-We will compare the ability to parallelize different sorting algorithms by comparing their parallel performance, implementation complexity, and memory usage.
+This project focuses on various parallel sorting algorithms and their implementations, with the goal of understanding how they can be optimized for perfomance on parallel architechture.
+Specifically, we will compare the parallel performance, implementation complexity, and memory usage of Bitonic Sort, Sample Sort, Merge Sort, and Radix Sort using the Message Passing Interface.

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)